-The Rowan University Master of Science in Engineering program with a concentration in Biomedical Engineering at Rowan University effectively prepares individuals to respond to the changing needs of engineers today.
+The Rowan University Master of Science in Biomedical Engineering program effectively prepares individuals to respond to the changing needs of engineers today.
 This program provides students with the necessary knowledge, skill set, and training to effectively contribute to the engineering workforce.
 Students have access to higher-level courses leading to a graduate degree, and are involved in professional development opportunities, which increase the breadth of understanding and application of engineering principles.
-The Biomedical Engineering concentration gives students an opportunity to expand their skill set in advanced topics of interest.
+The Master of Science Biomedical Engineering gives students an opportunity to expand their skill set in advanced topics of interest.
 Advanced topics include Biomaterials Engineering, Tissue Engineering and Regenerative Medicine, Bioinstrumentation and Bio signal Processing, and Biomechanics and Mechanobiology.

-The M.S. in Engineering: Biomedical Engineering program is offered full-time or part-time in a face-to-face format.
-It requires the completion of 30 graduate semester hours and the successful completion/defense of a Master's Thesis.
+The M.S. in Biomedical Engineering program is offered full-time or part-time in a face-to-face format.
+It requires the completion of 30 graduate semester hours and the successful completion/defense of a Master's Thesis under the mentorship of a faculty research advisor.

-The following courses make up the M.S. in Engineering: Biomedical Engineering program.
+The following courses make up the M.S. in Biomedical Engineering program.

 Note: The courses listed above are not official and are subject to change.
 For an official list of available courses please visit the Rowan Global section tally.